antondc/rust-stm32f3discovery/README.md

       // Test
       cargo readobj --target thumbv7em-none-eabihf --bin rust-embedded-starter -- --file-header

-- On new tab start debug session with `cargo run` for this target:
+- Start debug session with `cargo run` for this target:

       cargo run --target thumbv7em-none-eabihf -- -q -ex 'target remote :3333'

       // Also, thanks to .cargo/config.toml, we may only need cargo run

+- To load the binary:

+      (gdb)
+      load